deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17779/index.md

 ![](figures/figures_11_3.png)

-> 🔼 Figure 3 shows examples of image captioning results, visualizing how the model makes decisions on which image features to use based on their importance for each text token at different scales.
+> 🔼 The figure visualizes image captioning results, showing the original image and the model's decisions on dropping image features at different scales.
 > <details>
 > <summary>read the caption</summary>
 > Fig. 3.
 Visualization of image captioning results with LLaMA-7B.
 In each row, the left figure is the original image, while the middle and right figures demonstrate the dropping decisions for features at two different scales.